canonical/platform-engineering-docs/onboarding/initial-goals-for-new-team-members.rst

   Discourse)
 * you have gone through the
   `New Starter Guide <https://docs.google.com/document/d/1-9h9HUDEeN0n1jKmBEZ69zjGKMjuVSi09k56V4nwRI0/edit?usp=sharing>`_
-* you have begun your HR trainings
+* you have begun your HR training
 * you have started your Engineering Onboarding and have the Onboarding sync in your Calendar
 * you have met your colleagues on the Daily